harbourlab/SparK/README.md

 # SparK - Publication quality NGS data plotting (Version 2.5.1)

-## IMPORTANT UPDATE: GTF files have to be used as genome references.
+### IMPORTANT UPDATE: GTF files have to be used as genome references.
 Not GFF files!
+Use -gtf instead of -gff

 Please cite our article in bioRxiv: